 How do you pick the right lamp?

 Decorating your house or apartment is exciting, but it can also be challenging.
 There are so many decisions to make: design style, color and price point for everything from furniture, rugs and accents to lighting.
 Choosing a lamp is an important step in creating a beautiful and livable home.
 But, which lamps should you buy?
-There are so many options.
+There are so many options for each room in your home and even more if you enjoy outdoor living on a patio or beneath a pergola or other shade structures.
 This guide was created to help you navigate some of the lamp choices and give insight into things important factors to think about.

 Considering the form and function of your lamp